SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

 ## Removal of ModalService and Related Code

 The `ModalService`, `ModalDirective`, `ModalDirectiveOptions`, `ModalDirectiveService`, `ModalOptions` and `ModalRef` have all been removed from Spartacus 5.0.
-If you are using the `ModalService` and related code in your Spartacus application, you can replace it with the `LaunchDialogService` provided by Spartacus, that can be imported from `@spartacus/storefront`.
+If you are using the `ModalService` and related code in your Spartacus application, you can replace it with the `LaunchDialogService`, which can be imported from `@spartacus/storefront`.

 To open a modal, use the `openDialog` or `openDialogAndSubscribe` methods.
 The following is an example: